jimmymuthoni/PySpark-High-Level-and-Low-Level-APIs/README.md

 # Apache Spark Overview 🚀

 This repository contains learning materials and code related to **Apache Spark**, a unified analytics engine for large-scale data processing.
-The practice and experiments were conducted on **Google Cloud Platform (GCP) Dataproc clusters**, enabling distributed computing in a real-world cloud environment.
+All exercises and experiments were performed using **Google Cloud Platform (GCP) Dataproc clusters**, enabling distributed computing in a real-world cloud environment with **Hadoop Distributed File System (HDFS)** as the underlying storage.

 ---